 A 22 foot long partial model, attached to a weighted underwater wheeled trolley, was used for the scenes of the mysterious glowing beast running just under the surface.
 It was rigged with a ring of lights to produce the phosphorescent glow and strong jets of water pumped out of nozzles aimed up and back at the front to produce the bow waves.
 There was also compressed air hoses added to this mix to produce the foam.
 It was pulled through the water by a hefty cable attached to a truck.

 Three other models were used in the production.
 The largest, the Abraham Lincoln, was built around 30 feet in length and highly detailed.
 It was rigged with similar jets of water for the Bow wave and had other practical effects such as the cannon fire, black smoke from the smokestack and internal lighting.
 The other two ships were already existing models sourced from previous productions at Fox studios.
-The Golden Arrow, destroyed (in the movie, not in actuality) at the start of the film was a sailing ship to which the Disney model crew added working paddle wheels.
+The Golden Arrow, sunk at the start of the film was a sailing ship to which the Disney model crew added working paddle wheels.
 The other unnamed nitrate ship originally appeared in Rulers of the Sea (1939) and Reap the Wild Wind (1942).
 All these models were floating and towed by an underwater cable.

 There was also an abondoned sequence shot which was set in the Antarctic in which the Nautilus appears with large prop icebergs in the Fox tank.